 Stratford station also has direct trains to and from a swathe of more distant destinations in Essex, Suffolk and Norfolk, including Southend-on-Sea, Colchester, Ipswich and Norwich.

-1: Gatwick Express
+1: taking the Gatwick Express

 Two factors set them apart from the Southern trains: